 - Wash the leaves.
-Remove the thick veins at the back.
-Pat dry them.
+Remove the thick veins from the back.
+Pat-dry them.

 - Place a leaf upside down.
 Thinly apply the batter on the surface with your fingers.
 See that you are evenly applying the batter, not leaving any space in between.
 Place one more leaf overlapping the earlier leaf.
 Apply the batter.
 Repeat the procedure for 5–6 leaves.

 - Now, fold the bottom, the right, and the left edges as shown in the image.
 Thinly apply the batter on the foldings.
 Holding tightly, roll it upwards till you reach the end.
 Collect the rolls on a plate.

 - Repeat the procedure for all the leaves.

 Step 3: Steam the Rolls

 - You can steam cook them just like that or you can cut them into pieces of about three inches.